quantum-journal/quantum-journal/README.md

 ## Changelog

-# New in v5.0:
+### New in v5.0:

-* foo
+* force users to specify a paper size to prevent unexpected behavior
+* option processing is now done exclusively by means of xkeyval
+* improved compatibility with frequently used latey document classes
+* improved/added options for using this documentclass for manuscripts not intended for submission to Quantum
+* use https in links when possible
+* prevent usage of the \today makro in \date to avoid changing dates in documents when they are re-compiled on the arXiv
+* enforce \pdfoutput=1 (as recommended by the arXiv) to prevent problems with multi-line hyper links
-* bar
+* improved error messages
+* fxed a bug that lead to the title not beeing centered with the titlepage option

 ## Contributors

 Developed by: Christian Gogolin, Christopher Granade, Johannes J. Meyer, Victor V. Albert

-With smaller contributions from:

-Shahnawaz Ahmed, Andrey Rakhubovsky, liantze, Abhinav Deshpande
+With contributions from: Shahnawaz Ahmed, Andrey Rakhubovsky, liantze, Abhinav Deshpande

 ## Contributing